 This is a fun patchwork quilt class designed for beginner to advanced quilters alike.
-No precise 1/4" seam and cutting does not have to be accurate until the end when you square up the blocks.
+No precise 1/4" seam and cutting do not have to be accurate until the end when you square up the blocks.
 Lots of tips are included with easy piecing instructions and video support so you can learn the technique with ease.
 Multiple sizes are included along with the opinion of a single background or alternating block background effect.

 Make any number of blocks to make as big a quilt as you need.